2023 Marijuana Partial-Legalization Law

 In addition, there are affirmative defenses such as the medical marijuana necessity defense which can either negate or excuse guilt.

-And First Amendment religious freedom is another affirmative defense.
+And First Amendment religious liberty is another affirmative defense.
 For example see: Religious use of marijuana defense prevails in Minnesota Rastafarian case.

 The defense must come up with some evidence to support an affirmative defense.
 And if we do, then the ultimate burden of persuasion falls back again on the prosecutor.